Judges uphold North Carolina's new congressional map in win for Republicans | Politics

 A panel of North Carolina judges upheld the state's new congressional map on Tuesday, rejecting claims from Democratic voters and advocacy groups that the redrawn district lines illegally favor Republicans.

-During a trial last week, experts for the plaintiffs testified that the map represented an extreme outlier, compared with thousands of computer-generated alternatives.
-Lawyers for Republican lawmakers, who approved the map in November, said it was the product of a legal process and argued that courts cannot reasonably determine whether partisan interests went too far.
+In a 258-page ruling, however, the three-judge panel agreed with Republican lawmakers that courts cannot insert themselves into what is, at its heart, a purely political matter, even if they disagree with the outcome.
+"Despite our disdain for having to deal with issues that potentially lead to results incompatible with democratic principles and subject our State to ridicule, this Court must remind itself that these maps are the result of a democratic process," they wrote.

+The judges also found that the state constitution does not bar lawmakers from taking partisan advantage of redistricting.
+Lawyers for the plaintiffs immediately said they would appeal the decision, calling it "disappointing" but expressing confidence that the North Carolina Supreme Court will eventually throw out the map.

-The case is expected to reach the North Carolina Supreme Court in the coming weeks.
-The state's top court already delayed the primary election from March to May to allow time for the lawsuit to proceed.
+The state's top court, which has a 4-3 Democratic majority, already delayed the primary election from March to May to allow time for the lawsuit to proceed.
 Federal law requires states to draw new congressional lines every 10 years to account for population shifts, after the U.S. Census completes its once-a-decade count.
 In most states, legislators control the process, leading to the practice of gerrymandering, in which one party engineers political maps to benefit itself.

 Republicans need to flip only a handful of seats in the Nov.
 8 elections to retake control of the U.S. House of Representatives, where Democrats hold a 221-212 edge, including vacancies.